The first Southern Hemisphere GPU Hackathon will take place in Fremantle, Western Australia, April 16-20, 2018

 You are encouraged to stay at the Esplanade Hotel as a discounted rate of AUD 190 (single occupancy) has been arranged, you could book through a Rydges pages made available especially for this event or contact to hotel directly.
 A full buffet breakfast is available from 20 AUD per person.
 The rate is available from Saturday 14th April if required.

-It is possible that GPU Hackathon Student Scholarships may be available for the event, please stay tuned for more information.
+GPU Hackathon Student Scholarships will be available for the event.

 Who can I contact for more information or questions?